PoncianoRincon/FirstTrials/README.md

 * scaler - pickle file with custom scaler function used in model development.
 ## Mental Health Prediction Using Machine Learning
 This is a work in progress that tries to classify someone needing treatment for mental health reasons.
 Different models are used like Logistic Regression, Lasso, Ridge, Elastic Net, Random Forests and Decision Trees.
+The files contained are:
+* Mental Health Prediction Using Machine Learning.ipynb - Where all the data loading, cleaning, and modeling takes place.
+* survey.csv - Raw data.
+* survey_clean.csv - Clean data used for training the models.